markus-wa/demoinfocs-golang/README.md

 Two of the top priorities of this parser are performance and concurrency.

-Here are some benchmark results from a system with a Intel i7 2600k CPU and SSD disk running Windows 10 and a demo with 85'000 frames.
+Here are some benchmark results from a system with an Intel i7 2600k CPU and a SSD disk running Windows 10 and a demo with 85'000 frames.

 ### Overview